iancze/PSOAP/doc/configuration.rst

 * ``fl``: a size ``(n_epochs, n_orders, n_pix)`` array that contains the pixel fluxes of the spectrum.
 * ``sigma``: a size ``(n_epochs, n_orders, n_pix)`` array that contains the pixel flux uncertainties of the spectrum.

-If you write scripts for converting spectra from your telescope, please consider adding them to this package via a pull request (into the ``scripts/telescopes/`` directory) so that they may be useful for other users with similar data.
+If you write scripts for converting spectra from your telescope, please consider adding them to this package via a pull request (into a ``scripts/your-telescope-name/`` directory) so that they may be useful for other users with similar data.